 The vegan movement has exploded over the last 5 years, to the point where what was once a hardly heard of – let alone understood – term is now so commonly recognised, that any high street chain will offer at least something tasty to quench a vegan’s thirst or quell their hunger.
 In fact, the number of vegans in Great Britain actually quadrupled between 2014-2019, to 600,000 people (1)!
 But despite there never being a better – or easier – time to go vegan, it might still seem like a daunting change.
 The vast majority of us (including the vast majority of vegans) grew up consuming animal products as the norm.
 Eggs, cheese, milk, chicken, fish, beef, you name it, we ate it.
 In many cultures, we learn to cook around these products, with them often being the centrepiece of the dish.
 So going vegan and omitting all the above presents a new challenge, but you might just be surprised how easy and how fulfilling a challenge it can be.
+You can even body build on a vegan diet!
 So, if you’re looking to dip your toe into the world of veganism, read on for our 10 top tips on how to ease yourself into this new way of life.

 1. Start with the basics